geo-chen/70mai/README.md

 ![image](https://github.com/user-attachments/assets/796778ac-1ebc-44f6-8a9f-e8de33781ce5)

 This creates a DoS on the dashcam.
+Yes, this dashcam has a weak network stack.

 **Vulnerability Type**: Incorrect Access Control